flother/bars/docs/index.rst

       --skip INTEGER      Number of rows to skip.  [default: 0] --encoding TEXT     Character encoding of the CSV file.  [default: UTF-8] --no-header         Indicates the CSV file contains no header row.
-      --printable         Only use printable characters to draw the bar chart.
+      --use-ascii         Only use ASCII characters to draw the bar chart.
       --help              Show this message and exit.

 .. _CSVKit: http://csvkit.readthedocs.org/en/latest/